Research Focus of PMB Scientists

 |Jennifer Fletcher||Plant Stem Cells, Developmental Signaling|

-Associate Professor Jennifer Fletcher studies stem cell biology in plants.
+Adjunct Professor Jennifer Fletcher studies stem cell biology in plants.
 Stem cell reservoirs reside at the growing tips of all plants and are the source of cells that make the leaves, stems, flowers and fruits.
 The transition between stem cell activity and organ formation involves complex cell signaling and gene regulation processes.
 The Fletcher lab uses genetic, molecular and biochemical tools to characterize these processes during plant development.

 |Michael Freeling||Evolutionary History of Plants|